gpodder/gpodder.github.io/docs/user-manual.md

 gPodder comes with a handful of extensions.
 Check them out or learn how to make one yourself on [this page](extensions.md).

+#### Custom PATH

+Some extensions require external programs to work properly. gPodder searches all directories in the PATH environment variable to find programs.
+You may have installed a program in a custom location or are using the Mac build which ignores PATH and uses its own set of directories.
+In that case you can open Preferences, click the **Edit config** button, and add the custom directory to the `path.alternate` setting.
+Multiple directories can be separated by a `;` on Windows and `:` on Mac and Linux.

+Do not include the program name or trailing slash in the directory.
+Set `path.alternate` to `/opt/homebrew/bin` if on Mac and `which ffmpeg` displays `/opt/homebrew/bin/ffmpeg`.
+Set `path.alternate` to `C:\ffmpeg` if on Windows and `where ffmpeg` displays `C:\ffmpeg\ffmpeg.exe`.

+#### FFmpeg

+Several extensions require FFmpeg, such as audio converter, concatenate videos, rockbox convert2mp4, video converter and youtube-dl.
+Linux users can install it via their distro, while others can visit https://ffmpeg.org/download.html or https://github.com/yt-dlp/FFmpeg-Builds/releases.
+Mac users with homebrew can run `brew install ffmpeg`.
+See [Custom PATH](https://gpodder.github.io/docs/user-manual.html#custom-path) if on a Mac or if FFmpeg was installed to a custom location and is not in PATH.

 ### Advanced configuration options